Bryn Mooser: Awards and nominations

 His film with David Darg, Baseball in the Time of Cholera became the winner of a jury award at the Tribeca Film Festival in 2012.

 In 2016, Mooser was a Peabody Award finalist for his work in "The Gardeners of Eden".
 Apart from these, he has received the Kenneth Cole Courageous Class award and the Nelson Mandela Changemaker Award in 2016.

 Bryn Mooser received Academy Awards nominations when he co-produced Body Team 12 with David Darg.
 It was nominated in the Documentary Short Subject category of the 2016 Oscars.
 Mooser won Emmy award for the same in "Outstanding short documentary" category.

 His film Lifeboat also received a Documentary Short Subject nomination in the 2019 Oscars.

 Mooser's film On Her Shoulders, for which he served as one of the executive producers, was one of the winners of the 2019 DuPont-Columbia Awards.
 He was brought in as a member of the Motion Picture Academy in July 2019, as part of their efforts of bringing in new members every year.

 Personal life

 Bryn grew up in Bar Harbor, Maine, and went to MDI High School.
-He studied film at the Bennington College before joining the Peace Corps.
+They studied film at the Bennington College before joining the Peace Corps.

-In an interview with Chris Morris of CNBC, Mooser talked about his mentors and mentioned Elon Musk as "a dear friend and mentor of mine".
-Some of his other mentors include Todd Wagner and Jason Calacanis (whom he met through Musk).
-Susan Sarandon was one of his biggest mentors and had provided a voiceover for Mooser's VR film on the Nepal quake.
-They had earlier worked on Mooser's projects during the Haiti quake and the refugee crisis in Greece.

 Mooser spent three years in the Peace Corps in West Africa and was the country director for Artists for Peace and Justice in Haiti.
 While in Haiti he helped build the nation's largest cholera center and a high school in Port-au-Prince that today educates nearly 3,000 Haitian youth per year.
-For his charitable work, he was made a recipient of the prestigious Nelson Mandela Changemaker Award, and Esquire magazine named him as one of their Americans of the Year.
+For his charitable work, Bryn was made a recipient of the Nelson Mandela Changemaker Award in 2016, and Esquire magazine named him as one of their Americans of the Year.

+Mooser was married to actress, director, writer and musician Nora Kirkpatrick from 2016 to 2022.